fbpx

 Testamentary Trusts

-A testamentary trust is a trust established under a valid will.
+A testamentary trust is a trust established under instructions contained in a valid will.
 A testamentary trust functions in a similar way to a discretionary family trust, with certain provisions of the will operating like a trust deed.
 Like any trust, a trustee of a well-governed testamentary trust will:

 • understand the tax profile of beneficiaries taking into account intended tax outcomes,